Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 Top-dogs push higher prices and become bloated on their egos, which is what has happened to Airbnb.
 Prices have inflated rivalling that of even the ‘stinkin’ hotel industry’ with hefty fees creeping in at every step of the checkout.
 Worse yet, the platform is so damn popular that finding vacancies can often be a real struggle!

-It’s not that you want to stop using Airbnb outright.
+It’s not that you want to stop using Airbnb outright…especially with its many appealing perks like instant bookings.
 But it is a smart, sexy, and savvy-consumer move to widen your net.
 Healthy competition is good! it breeds a better market.

 The fact is that there are other home rental sites like Airbnb where you’ll find something just as good.
 If not, maybe better… and even at a better price!